matteopasqual02/rtl2024-pasqual/README.md

-API project at polimi in 2023
+RTL project at polimi in 2024

 GRADE 29/30